yvan-hirwa/gitAdvanced/README.md

 #Stage the new file
 git add test4.md

-#include the the file in the recent commit
+#include the file in the recent commit
 git commit --amend --no-edit
 ```